 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.

-When you hire a Combs Waterkotte DWI administrative hearing lawyer in the Holt County, MO area, you’re not just selecting a top-rated DWI administrative hearing lawyer lawyer in Holt County, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for Holt County, MO residents:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Holt County, MO, you aren’t just choosing a top-rated DWI administrative hearing lawyer lawyer in Holt County, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing attorneys, our staff is available 24/7 and offers expertise in the following areas for Holt County, MO residents:

-Time is Running Out—Get a Holt County, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Act Now—Speak with a Holt County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

-Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free case review.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, no-obligation case review.
 Our Holt County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.